 As shown in the table above, prior to the combined offering Grupo Nueva S.A. and Inversiones Forestales Los Andes S.A. together own 2,992,948,097 shares, or 59.49%, of our common stock.
-These controlling shareholders are granting the international underwriters an option, exercisable within 30 days of the date of this additional ADSs, solely for the purpose of covering over-allotments, if any.
-Following the combined offering, the controlling shareholders will together own shares of our common stock, assuming:
+These controlling shareholders are granting the international underwriters an option, exercisable within 30 days of the date of this prospectus, to purchase up to an aggregate of 782,608 additional ADSs, solely for the purpose of covering over-allotments, if any.
+Following the combined offering, the controlling shareholders will together own 2,953,817,697 shares of our common stock, assuming:

-the international underwriters fully exercise the over-allotment option; and the controlling shareholders do not exercise any of their preemptive rights to subscribe for newly issued and treasury shares.
+- the international underwriters fully exercise the over-allotment option; and - the controlling shareholders do not exercise any of their preemptive rights to subscribe for newly issued and treasury shares.